 The student will design and implement database applications for the client/server environment using Visual Basic and Access.
 Three hours credit.
 Prerequisites: CIS 250 and MIS 231.

 CIS 411-419.
 Independent Study.

 Admission by permission of the Chair of Information Systems to undertake an assignment planned in advance.
+One to three hours credit.

 CIS 460.
 E-Commerce Development II.